Brands and Horns

 The price of a horn largely depends on where you get it.
 Horns tend to be far more expensive in New York City, although most things are.
 More and more horns are sold over the Internet.
 This drives the prices of more inexpensive horns down, while sending the most sought after horns’ prices spiraling skyward.
 An eBay buy is always a bit of a risk unless you thoroughly do your research and don’t expect too much.
 There are some sites that have actual stores as well that are great.
 USAHorn.com has an excellent site, great horns, and a physical store you can visit as well.

 I heard about a Low A mark VI baritone recently selling for $12,000 — this seems ridiculous.
-I would suggest never paying more than $7,000 for a baritone, and even then it would have to be the most amazing horn I had ever played to rate that price.
-A great Conn should run no more then $3,500 or so, and most other brands should be even less.
+I would suggest never paying more than $7,000 for a baritone, and even than it would have to be the most amazing horn I had ever played to rate that price.
+A great Conn should run no more than $4,000-$5,000 or so, and most other brands should be even less.
+Low A baritone’s also can cost more depending on make and age.

 More Resources